Fill out and submit to NEA-GO the NEA Grant Application Form and Upload Items

 For video/audio/digital image/website/document work samples:

-- Date of the work or activity.
+- Date the work was performed.

 - For audio and video samples, length of the sample.
-(Five minutes is the maximum.)

 Applicants submitting multiple websites or multiple images on a PDF should include the relevant information from above with each website or image in the PDF.
 The descriptive field for the file should provide a brief overview of the group of images or websites as a whole.

 If new information that significantly affects your application (including changes in artists or confirmed funding commitments) becomes available after your application is submitted, please send that information immediately to the specialist for the field/discipline of your project.
 Include your organization's name and application number on any such submission.
-No changes in or revisions to your application can be made through Grants.gov.